sergio11/fake_news_classifier/README.md

 # 📰 Fighting Misinformation: Source-Based Fake News Classification 🕵️‍♂️

+Fake news spreads like wildfire in today’s fast-paced digital world 🌐, often distorting public perception and influencing opinions.
+As social media and online platforms become the primary sources of information for millions of people, the spread of misinformation has become a pressing concern ⚠️.
+Fake news can have serious consequences, from influencing elections 🗳️ to causing panic during crises.

-Fake news spreads like wildfire in today’s fast-paced digital world.
-This project focuses on **classifying news by type and label** using a source-based approach.
-By leveraging structured data and machine learning, we aim to combat misinformation and bring transparency to online news.
+This project focuses on **classifying news by type and label** using a **source-based approach** 🧑‍💻, which involves analyzing key source information such as the author ✍️, publication date 📅, and the reputation of the source itself 🏅.
+By leveraging **structured data** and **machine learning** techniques 🤖, we aim to create an automated system that can efficiently identify and classify news articles based on their authenticity ✅.

+Our goal is to provide a reliable method for distinguishing between **real and fake news** 🔍, contributing to the fight against misinformation.
+This system not only helps improve news credibility but also empowers users with the tools needed to critically assess the information they consume, promoting a more transparent and trustworthy online news environment 🌍.

+Through this project, we hope to raise awareness of the importance of verifying sources ✅ and foster the development of applications that can assist in **combating fake news**, ultimately paving the way for more informed, educated, and responsible news consumption in the digital age 📚.

 <p align="center">
    <img src="https://img.shields.io/badge/pypi-3775A9?style=for-the-badge&logo=pypi&logoColor=white" />